Select a language

 Automation can help streamline daily operations and integrate security in processes from the start.
 Breaches (especially cloud security breaches) usually start with misconfigurations and inadequate change control.
 Implementing a unified automation strategy across your organization can help you reduce the risk of misconfigurations and human errors.
 Automation increases consistency, repeatability, and verifiability of infrastructure operations, application development, and security operations.
 A consistent automation strategy across the organization is also key to successful DevSecOps.

 Start with baby steps in your automation journey.
 You can work with your Red Hat team to try the Security and Compliance hands-on lab exercises or use a Red Hat Consulting Discovery Session to plan your path forward.
-You can also explore the "Automate Security and Reliability Workflows" offering from Red Hat Consulting Services.

 If you missed the AnsibleFest Virtual Experience, this breakout session and other event content is still available on demand.
 Registration is still free, and the content will be available until next October.